-Located in the South region of Puerto Rico, about an hour’s drive from San Juan, the coastal town of Salinas is known as the pueblo del mojo isleño (the house of mojo isleño).
-So-called for the savory, tomato-based sauce that was first created there more than 80 years ago (and remains popular today), the nickname should tip you off to one of the most popular activities in Salinas — eating!
-Between the mojo isleño and the fresh-caught local seafood, it pays to have a big appetite during your visit.
+Mojo isleño — a savory, tomato-based sauce — was first created in Salinas more than 80 years ago and remains popular today.
+This should tip you off to one of the most popular activities in Salinas: eating!
+Between delicious mojo isleño and fresh-caught local seafood, it pays to have a big appetite during your visit.

 Apart from being a foodie paradise, Salinas has many other points of interest to keep you busy between meals.
 Sports fans will appreciate the Olympic museum and speedway, while nature lovers will find much to explore at the area’s rich outdoor attractions.